Smooth Transitions: Help Your Child Move from One Activity to the Next

 Transition with a lovey

 Transitions can signal a change from one environment to another environment.
 Letting your child make the switch while bringing a familiar lovey or blanket with them can offer a sense of security and safety for your child.
-A child’s lovey is a dependable tool that they depend on to help them stay calm.
+A child’s lovey is a familiar tool that they rely on to help them stay calm.
 This constant during a change can be a key player in keeping their big feelings regulated.